-These financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the IASB (IFRS Accounting Standards).
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards) and IFRS Interpretations Committee (IFRS IC) interpretations applicable to companies reporting under IFRS Accounting Standards.
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of investment securities at fair value through other comprehensive income ("FVTOCI"), investments in associates at fair value through profit or loss ("FVTPL"), investment properties and certain financial assets at FVTPL.
 The Group has determined that one of its subsidiaries is a similar entity to an investment entity as defined in IFRS 10 and that it continues to meet this definition (see note 2 (c)).
+These financial statements are also prepared in accordance with requirements of the Jamaican Companies Act.